dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Maintenance-Window/deploy-onceonly-mw/Readme.md

 # Maintenance Window : OnceOnly

 You will create a maintenance window for a specific period from `Start` to `End`
-This on demand maintenance window is applied to the entities filtered on these 2 tags `app` and `env`
+This on demand maintenance window is applied to the entities filtered by these 2 tags `app` and `env`
 On prerequisite, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)

 - export variables (date format `2021-05-21 23:59`)